 24. Beverly Center

-Situated between Beverly Hills and West Hollywood, the eight-story Beverly Center features more than 160 stores and services.
-Along with anchor tenants Bloomingdale's and Macy's, the Beverly Center offers familiar retail outlets such as Banana Republic, Victoria's Secret and Forever 21, as well as high-end boutiques such as Calvin Klein, Diesel, Dolce & Gabbana, Gucci, Hugo Boss, Louis Vuitton and Prada.
+Situated between Beverly Hills and West Hollywood, the eight-story fashion-savvy Beverly Center, which recently underwent a $500-million remodel, features more than 160 of the finest boutiques and stores.
+Along with anchor tenants Bloomingdale's and Macy's, the Beverly Center offers familiar retail outlets such as Banana Republic, Victoria's Secret and Apple, as well as high-end boutiques such as Balenciaga, Burberry, Fendi, Gucci, Kenzo, Saint Laurent, Louis Vuitton and Prada.

 25. Westfield Century City